Each individual seen through their interconnected parts.

 • Through exploring how thoughts influence emotions and behaviors, it’s possible to develop effective strategies for support.

-• Through parts work, clients can nurture transformation within themselves, supporting lasting growth and greater self-compassion.
+• Through parts work, clients can nurture inner transformation, promoting lasting personal growth and deeper self-compassion.

-• Through tuning into the emotions stored in the body, one can cultivate calm and regain inner balance.
+• Through connecting with the emotions held in the body, one can restore inner balance and cultivate a sense of calm.

 _________________________________